ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 - Energy Factor

 The new columns would be:
-- Heater Fuel Type
+- Heater Fuel Type%
-- Daytime Setpoint Temperature
+- Daytime Setpoint Temperature^
 - Draw pattern (this is a new input for Uniform Energy Factor calculation)
-- Uniform Energy Factor (this will require new calculations and new input)
+- Uniform Energy Factor^ (this will require new calculations and new input)
-- Standby Loss Fraction (not needed by 90.1)
+- Standby Loss Fraction^ (not needed by 90.1)
-- Standby Loss Energy (not needed by 90.1)
+- Standby Loss Energy^ (not needed by 90.1)
-- First hour rating (not needed by 90.1)
+- First hour rating^ (not needed by 90.1)
-- Peak Use Flow Rate (for water heaters in stand-alone operation)
+- Peak Use Flow Rate% (for water heaters in stand-alone operation)
-- Use Flow Rate Fraction Schedule Name (for water heaters in stand-alone operation)
+- Use Flow Rate Fraction Schedule Name% (for water heaters in stand-alone operation)
-- Ambient Temperature Zone Name
+- Ambient Temperature Zone Name%

 This suppports:
 - ServiceWaterHeatingEquipment.heater_fuel_type